freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 each mode full access to 4GB (minus 8MB) of usable address space.
 The userspace on the i386 architecture now has access to the same amount of address space as the compat32 subsystem in the amd64 architecture kernel.
-The increase in kernel address space enable further growth and maintainability of the i386 architecture.
+The increase in kernel address space enables further growth and maintainability of the i386 architecture.

 The split 4GB/4GB user/kernel implementation uses two page directory